Hsu Szu-chien: Early life and education

-Hsu obtained a B.A. in political science from National Taiwan University in 1985, then completed advanced studies in the United States, where he earned a M.A., M.Phil., and Ph.D. in political science from Columbia University in 1990, 1995, and 1997, respectively.
-His doctoral dissertation was titled, "The Impact of Rural Industrialization on Bureaucratic Rationalization of Local Government in Rural China".
+Hsu graduated from National Taiwan University with a Bachelor of Arts in political science in 1985.
+He then earned his M.A., M.Phil., and Ph.D. in political science from Columbia University in 1990, 1995, and 1997, respectively.
+His doctoral dissertation, completed under sinologist Andrew Nathan, was titled, "The impact of rural industrialization on local state agents in post-Mao China, 1980-1994: A comparative study of four coastal rural townships".